-89. Mr. Gallacher asked the Secretary of State for the Home Department whether his attention has been drawn to the existence of an Arab organisation in London collecting names of men willing to volunteer for service with the Arabs in Palestine against the Jewish community; and what steps he is taking to prevent this recruitment.
+89. Mr. Callacher asked the Secretary of State for the Home Department whether his attention has been drawn to the existence of an Arab organisation in London collecting names of men willing to volunteer for service with the Arabs in Palestine against the Jewish community; and what steps he is taking to prevent this recruitment.

-g and a strip to gravely the set energy size of the system Mr. Ede: I shall be glad to have any information which the hon.
-Member may have about the organisation to which he refers. non a strate to some way got to state to
+Mr. Ede: I shall be glad to have any information which the hon.
+Member may have about the organisation to which he refers.

-26 January - EVACUATION /written answer/ (Column 108)
+26 January - EVACUATION [written answer] (Column 108)

-149. Sir J. Lucas asked the Secretary of State for the Colonies if he will give an assurance that the date of final evacuation of British troops and material from Falestine will not be postponed or delayed by any consideration for the orange harvest; and that the passage of troops and material will have absolute priority over all other, traffic, The second solution is the for the cost
+149. Sir J. Lucas asked the Secretary of State for the Colonies if he will give an assurance that the date of final evacuation of British troops and material from Palestine will not be postponed or delayed by any consideration for the orange harvest and that the passage of troops and material will have absolute priority over all other traffic

-Er.
-Rees-Williams: Yes.
+Mr. Rees-Williams: Yes.
 The transport and export of citrus will not delay the withdrawal of British troops from Palestine or the evacuation of materials.
-A set of the set of